-Feature and icon Key Combination Meaning Power Mode Functions Fuel-Gauge display on or off (Only for OS/2 or If you press this key combination, the window for the battery status appears or disappears.
+Feature and Key Combination Meaning icon Pow ver Mode Functions Fuel-Gauge display on or off Fn + F2 (Only for OS/2 or If you press this key combination, the window for the battery status appears or disappears.
 You can set parameters for battery status in the window.
 Windows users) Note: The Fuel-Gauge program must be activated before you can use this key combination.
 To activate the Fuel-Gauge program, do the following: Click on Start.
 Move the cursor to Programs, ThinkPad, and then click on Fuel.
-Power mode switching Fn + F11 The processor speed changes as follows: → High Performance → Automatic - Customized Power Conservat tion Functions for Battery Power Standby mode Fn + F3 The computer enters standby mode.
-For more information about this mode "Basic" in the Online User's Guide.
-Suspend mode Fn + F4 The computer enters suspend mode.
+Processor speed switching Fn + F11 The processor speed changes as follows: → High Performance → Automatic - +) Customized Power Conservat tion Functions for Battery Power Standby mode Fn + F3 The computer enters standby mode.
 For more information about this mode - "Basic" in the Online User's Guide .
-Hibernation mode [[] The computer enters hibernation mode.
-For more Fn + F12 information about this mode "Basic" in the Online User's Guide.
+Suspend mode Fn F4 The computer enters suspend mode.
+For more information \bigcirc + about this mode - "Basic" in the Online User's Guide.
+Hibernation mode Fn + F12 The computer enters hibernation mode.
+For more information about this mode -- "Basic" in the Online User's Guide .
 Other Functions Switching between the LCD and the external monitor Fn + F7 Computer output is displayed in the following order when an external monitor (CRT) is attached.
-CRT LCD + Display CRT Display LCD Note: If a television is the secondary display in the dual display function, switching with these keys is not supported.
+CRT LCD + Display CRT Display LCD

-Feature and icon Key Combination Meaning

-Screen expansion Fn + F8 The LCD screen image size switches between expanded and normal mode if the size of your LCD image is smaller than that of the physical LCD.
+Feature and icon Key Combination Meaning Screen expansion Fn + F8 The LCD screen image size switches between expanded and normal mode if the size of your LCD image is smaller than that of the physical LCD.

-Volume up Fn + PgUp The volume increases.

-Volume down Fn + PgDn The volume decreases.

-Mute Fn BackSpace Sound turns off.

-+ - Note:

-- This function will not be disabled when you power off the computer and power it on again.
-To turn on the sound, press Fn + PgUp or Fn + PgDn .